 Played across Australia and the world, it’s a sport for all body-types and cultures to enjoy and increasingly, women are being given their chance to run with the ball.

 The NT Rugby Union, the state administrative body for rugby in the Northern Territory, is keen to get as many women playing the great game as possible.
 They now offer representative and local opportunities for girls and women of all ages and have begun running clinics which give women the chance to try out the sport in a safe and supportive environment.

 And it’s working.
 Buoyed by the success of the Women’s Rugby 7’s team in Rio, across the country women’s rugby is thriving with some regions experiencing a growth of up to 500% between seasons.

 According to Mark Heath, Chief Executive Officer at NT Rugby, Rugby 7s is a great pathway sport for women.

-This year, NT Rugby held an event in celebration of International Women’s Day, giving women the chance to try out the sport as part of a small beach competition.
+In 2017, NT Rugby held an event in celebration of International Women’s Day, giving women the chance to try out the sport as part of a small beach competition.

 The best part of the day?
 The laughter.
 No matter what their skill-level or age, everyone was made to feel a part of the rugby community.

 NT Rugby is a strong supporter of the Good Sports program, a partnership that makes sense given rugby’s strong traditions and presence in the local community.